santureddy/AWS-SAA-C02-Course/README.md

 ### VPC Routing and Internet Gateway

-VPC Router is a highly available device available in every VPC which moves traffic from somewhere to somewhere else.
+- VPC Router is a highly available device available present in every VPC(both in default VPC and custom VPC ) which moves traffic from somewhere to somewhere else.
+- Runs in all the AZ's VPC is available.
-Router has a network interface in every subnet in the VPC.
+- Router has a network interface in every subnet in the VPC and has **network + 1** address.
-Routes traffic between subnets.
+- Routes traffic between subnets.

-Route tables defines what the VPC router will do with traffic when data leaves that subnet.
+- VPC Router is controlled by Route tables(each subnet has) which defines what the VPC router will do with traffic when data leaves that subnet.
-A VPC is created with a main route table.
+- A VPC is created with a main route table.
 If you don't associate a custom route table with a subnet, it uses the main route table of the VPC.

-If you do associate a custom route table you create with a subnet, then the main route table is disassociated.
+- If you do associate a custom route table you create with a subnet, then the main route table is disassociated.
 A subnet can only have one route table associated at a time, but a route table can be associated by many subnets.

 #### Route Tables